Barracuda Lounge: Drag

 Barracuda opened in Chelsea in October 1995.
 Its owner, Bob Pontarelli, founded the bar with his business partner, Stephen Heighton, who died in 2011.
 The pair were fans of drag and wanted to showcase that art form at the new establishment.
 In an interview with The Advocate, several of Barracuda's earliest performers said that it was "the first performance- and drag-based bar in Chelsea" and one of the first venues in New York to offer one-woman shows to drag queens.
 It was also among the first to feature a drag show every night.

 Pontarelli and Heighton had previously co-owned Crobar, a venue in Manhattan's East Village, where a weekly drag show called "Star Search" began in 1991.
-They subsequently moved the show to Barracuda, where it still runs.
+They subsequently moved the show to Barracuda.
 Nashom Wooden, who performed in drag as Mona Foot, hosted "Star Search" in the 1990s, and Mimi Imfurst hosted it in 2011.
 Sherry Vine, Candis Cayne and Hedda Lettuce began their drag careers in the show, which, according to The New York Times, "preceded RuPaul's Drag Race by more than 15 years and probably served as one of its inspirations".
-It is currently the longest-running drag show in New York City.
+It is billed as the longest-running drag show in New York City.
 Wooden (as Mona Foot) also hosted the first annual edition of the Glam Awards at Barracuda in 1997.
 The event, a ceremony à la the Oscars for the queer nightlife community of New York, is now typically held at larger venues.

 Jackie Beat, Peppermint and Miz Cracker also started drag at Barracuda.
 Vine, who worked at the bar for 20 years, had her own show there until the early 2010s, when she moved her performances to Industry, Pontarelli's nightclub in Hell's Kitchen.
 Cayne was at Barracuda for 10 years.
 Prior to winning season 8 of RuPaul's Drag Race, Bob the Drag Queen was also a fixture at the bar.
 In the 2010s, Tina Burner, who went on to appear on the thirteenth season of Drag Race, hosted "Star Search" on Thursday nights.
+As of June 2023, the competition's host was Kizha Carr.